cormullion/Glyphy.jl/README.md

 # Glyphy

-Glyphy is a small utility package that searches through the names of glyphs in the Unicode glyph list and returns a list of the glyph names that match the search term, and REPL shortcuts if available.
+Glyphy is a small utility package that searches through a list of Unicode glyph names and returns a list of glyphs that match the search term, and any REPL shortcuts, if available.

 ```julia-term
 using Glyphy